 Or contact the admissions director, Sean Hoskins, by calling (803) 469-3615, extension 107

-To be considered for admission, all applicants must have scored at least in the 70th percentile on a nationally standardized test and earn at least a C in core courses.
+To be considered for admission, it is preferable that applicants score in at least in the 70th percentile on a nationally standardized test.
+Additionally, applicants must have earned at least a C in core courses (English, math, science & social studies).
 For students who have only taken a state test, advanced scores in reading and math are preferred but a minimum of proficient scores are required.
 In addition:

-- Students applying for admission to 6th – 12th grades may have to take an additional placement exam for math and/or English.
+- Students applying for admission to 6th – 12th grades may have to take an additional placement exam for English, foreign language or math.

 - Students applying for 9th-12th must have completed the necessary coursework in order to meet Wilson Hall’s requirements for graduation.

 Wilson Hall is a SEVIS school, which means it has been approved by the U.S. Dept. of Homeland Security’s Immigration & Customs Enforcement to enroll international students who have an F1 visa.
 International students are considered for admission to the 10th-12th grades at the start of each school year; mid-year transfers are not accepted.
-A minimum score of 60 on the TOEFL is required, and F1 students must also pass an entrance test.
+The following are the minimum scores needed to be considered for admission (applicants must provide scores from one of these tests): TOEFL – 60, SLEP – 53, or ELTiS – 223.
+F1 students must also pass an entrance test.
 Since Wilson Hall is not a boarding school, agencies representing international students must secure a host family for the students.

 Preschool & Kindergarten

 Student readiness is the primary factor in gaining admission.
-For the three-year-old preschool, priority is given to children of current Wilson Hall parents and faculty.
-Applications for the three-year-old preschool should be submitted by January 31st.
+For the three-year-old preschool, admissions priority is given to children of current Wilson Hall parents and faculty.
+Applications for the three-year-old preschool should be submitted by January 31st, but applications will be accepted until the class is filled to capacity.
 Students must be completely potty-trained before they begin school.

 1st – 11th Grades